-The Read Right program is offered at NDSP, MRCC, and JRCC to help you improve your reading skills.
+The Read Right program is offered at all DOCR facilities to help you improve your reading skills.
 This course increases skills in comprehension, critical thinking, and problem solving.
 If you are identified to participate in Read Right, participation is mandatory.
 A certificate of completion will be given to those who successfully complete the course.